fgrzl/gravel/README.md

 ## ✨ Features

-- ❌✅ Insert semantics
-  - `Insert` is conditional and will fail if the key already exists (creation-only semantic).
-  - `Put` performs an upsert (overwrite) and follows last-write-wins ordering.

 - 🔁 Put, Delete, Range Delete
+  - `Insert` is conditional and will fail if the key already exists (creation-only semantics).
-  - `Put`: insert or overwrite a key.
+  - `Put`: insert or overwrite a key (upsert semantics).
   - `Delete`: single-key tombstone; removed during compaction.
   - `Range Delete`: range tombstone semantics merged at compaction to remove keys in the range.